Here’s The Difficult Truth About Our Love Of Manicures

 Are press-on nails bad for the environment?

 With options ranging from classic French tips to more experimental designs like jelly nails, it’s safe to say that press-ons are everywhere.
-Sephora stocks 248 different styles, while Amazon serves up 16 pages of results (that’s over 1,000 types of press-on nails).
 TikTok views for the hashtag #pressonnails (6.5 billion views) have overtaken those for #gelnails (5.4 billion views) and Google Trends shows that search for press-ons is at an all-time high.
 It makes sense: they're purse-friendly, convenient and fun to wear.

-"Press-ons have definitely improved in the last few years," says session manicurist Ami Streets, who praises brands such as Kiss and Elegant Touch for creating long-wearing products.
+"Press-ons have definitely improved in the last few years," says session manicurist Ami Streets.
 But what they’re made of could be a cause for concern.
 Press-ons can be spun out of different materials such as resin and gel but, unfortunately, plastic is still a go-to.
 You’d be forgiven for thinking that they can be repurposed alongside the rest of your plastic beauty waste.
 The reality, says Ami, is that these types of nails are so small, they’re unable to be recycled in the same way as a shampoo bottle or an empty jar of moisturiser.
 "Most [press-on nails] currently available on the market are also non-degradable," adds Ami.

 If you can’t recycle plastic press-on nails and they don’t break down when they eventually end up in landfill, what exactly happens to them?
 Sadly, it’s likely they’ll just sit there.
 Depending on the material and environmental factors such as sunlight exposure, it is reported that plastic can take anywhere between 20 and 500 years to degrade.
 Only some resin (for instance, if produced from organic material) is biodegradable.
 Sustainability influencer Monika Poppy is especially concerned about cheaply made press-on nails being widely available on websites such as Shein (which has 40 pages of results for press-ons) and AliExpress (60 pages of results) with little to no information on their origin and maker.
 That’s a red flag for more than one reason.
 "This counts for the packaging and the material [of the nail] itself, as well as labour rights," Monika tells R29.
 Questionable labour practices are a huge issue in the nail industry, not just in manufacturing but in salons, too.